KidiXDev/gta-auto-gym/README.md

 |-----|--------|
 | **F3** | Toggle auto-gym on/off |

-When you start a gym exercise (bike, bench press, or free weights), press **F3** to activate automatic input.
+When you start a gym exercise (bike, bench press, free weights or treadmill), press **F3** to activate automatic input.

 The mod automatically deactivates when you stop exercising.